Benjamin Michael Kauff

 Heralded as the "Ty Cobb of the Federal League", Kauff never lived up to his braggadocio about what he could do if he played for the Giants.
 After playing briefly for the Giants in 1912, he led the Federal League in hits, doubles, runs and batting average (.370) in 1914.
-Transferred to Brooklyn while his Newark team moved West, he hit a three-run homer on opening day in 1915.
+Transferred to Brooklyn when his 1914 team, Indianapolis, relocated east to Newark, he hit a three-run homer on opening day in 1915.
 Feeling overworked and underpaid, he tried to jump back to the Giants but was thwarted in that attempt by opposition teams who cited contractual responsibilities.
 He finished the season in the Federal League but was sold to the Giants for $30,000 upon the League's disbandment in 1915.

 He became a good, but not great performer, topping .300 in two of five seasons.
 He turned down a $500 bribe from teammates Hal Chase and Heinie Zimmerman to throw a game, reported the incident to Giant manager John McGraw.
 He remained in the team's good graces until he ran afoul of the law in February 1920 for accepting stolen cars in a used car business he and his brother ran.
 Commissioner Kenesaw Landis banned him before the 1921 season got underway, calling his subsequent acquittal a "miscarriage of justice".

 Banned, he was a baseball scout for 22 years and then became a salesman for John R. Lyman Company.
 He died at age 71 and is buried at Union Cemetery in Columbus, OH.